Nord-Pas-de-Calais

-With its 330.8 people per km2 on just over 12,414 km2, it is a densely populated region, having some 4.1 million inhabitants, 7% of France's total population, making it the fourth most populous region in the country, 83% of whom live in urban communities.
+With a population density of 330.8 people per km2 on just over 12,414 km2, it was a densely populated region inhabited by 4.1 million people, 7% of France's total population, making it the fourth most populous region in the country, 83% of whom live in urban communities.
 Its administrative centre and largest city is Lille.
 The second largest city is Calais, which serves as a major continental economic/transportation hub with Dover of Great Britain 42 km away; this makes Nord-Pas-de-Calais the closest continental European connection to the island of Great Britain.
-Other major towns include Valenciennes, Lens, Douai, Béthune, Dunkirk, Maubeuge, Boulogne, Arras, Cambrai and Saint-Omer.
+Other major towns include Valenciennes, Lens, Douai, Béthune, Dunkirk, Maubeuge, Boulogne, Arras, Cambrai, and Saint-Omer.
 The region is featured in numerous films, including Bienvenue chez les Ch'tis.

 Name

 Nord-Pas-de-Calais combines the names of the constituent departments of Nord (literally 'North', the northernmost department of France) and Pas-de-Calais ('Strait of Calais', the French name of the Strait of Dover).
-The regional council, however, spells the name Nord-Pas de Calais.
+The regional council, however, spells the name Nord-Pas-de-Calais.

-The northern part of the region was historically a part of the County of Flanders, with Douai as its capital.
-Those who wish to evidence the historical links the region has with Belgium and the Netherlands prefer to call this region the French Low Countries, which also means French Netherlands in French (French: Pays-Bas français; Dutch: Franse Nederlanden or Franse Lage Landen).
+The northern part of the region was historically a part of the County of Flanders, with Lille as its capital.
+Those who wish to highlight the historical links the region has with Belgium and the Netherlands prefer to call this region the French Low Countries, which also means French Netherlands in French (French: Pays-Bas français; Dutch: Franse Nederlanden or Franse Lage Landen).
 Other alternative names are Région Flandre(s)-Artois, Hauts-de-France, ('Upper France') and Picardie-du-Nord ('Northern Picardy').